 What is Irish stew?

 It's not surprising that this is the national dish of Ireland.
-It’s typically made with meltingly tender lamb (or mutton), perfectly cooked vegetables and Guinness - a simple peasant dish made with traditional ingredients that have been Irish staples for eons.
+It’s typically made with meltingly tender lamb (or mutton), perfectly cooked vegetables and Guinness.
+This is a simple peasant dish made with traditional ingredients that have been Irish staples for eons.

 It’s often referred to as Irish lamb stew, Guinness stew or simply Guinness Lamb Stew.
-But if you aren’t a fan of stewed lamb (like me), this recipe tastes amazing with beef.
+But if you aren’t a fan of stewed lamb (like me), this recipe tastes amazing with beef, and is an easy, economical substitute for lamb.

 What is the difference between beef stew and irish stew?